State of GenAI Data Readiness in 2024 - Survey results are in!

 4. Data masking replaces PII with fictitious, yet structurally consistent, values.
 The objective of data masking is to ensure that sensitive data can’t be linked to individuals, while retaining the overall relationships and statistical characteristics of the data.

-These 4 techniques will be discussed in greater detail in chapter 5.
+These 4 techniques are discussed in greater detail in chapter 6.

 Here are some other, less common methods: